Experienced, Aggressive Orange County Head Injury Attorney

 Head injuries can be one of the most devastating and debilitating injuries someone can experience.
 Head and brain injuries can cause extreme short and long-term trauma that can change the course of a victim’s life forever, and the most serious of injuries can be fatal.

-There are a wide range of temporary or permanent conditions, either physically or mentally, that can create severe hardships for victims and their loved ones.
+There is a wide range of temporary or permanent conditions, either physical or mental, that can create severe hardships for victims and their loved ones.
 Head trauma can take many different forms and be caused by many different types of incidents, such as vehicular accidents or falls.
 Every year in the United States, approximately 1.5 million people suffer from Traumatic Brain Injury.
 Because of the sporadic nature of head injuries, the severity or long-term effects may not always be immediately apparent.

 Despite the commonality of head injuries, not every personal injury attorney will have the necessary expertise or skills to deal with these types of cases.
 With Traumatic Brain Injuries being so sporadic and causing such a wide variety of issues, the lawyer you choose to represent yourself or a loved one should have many years of experience.
 There are multiple nuances in these types of cases, all of which require sufficient legal and medical knowledge to determine the best possible outcome in head injury lawsuits.

-The head injury lawyers at the Law Offices Samer Habbas & Associates have a thorough understanding of both the legal and medical issues surrounding brain injury lawsuits.
+The head injury attorney Irvine at the Law Offices Samer Habbas & Associates has a thorough understanding of both the legal and medical issues surrounding brain injury lawsuits.
 If you or someone you care for has suffered a head injury, contact the Law Offices of Samer Habbas.
-With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego and Riverside, our attorneys represent brain injury victims across Southern California.
-To schedule a free consultation with one of our accident lawyers, call 949-727-9300.
+With multiple offices located in Irvine, Los Angeles, El Segundo, San Diego, and Riverside, our Orange County head injury attorneys represent brain injury victims across Southern California.
+To schedule a free consultation with one of our accident Orange County head injury attorneys, call 949-727-9300.

 What causes head injuries?